arorivegt/nodejs-udemy-2021/7. RestServer/README.md

 ![console](./readme-img/final-restapi-heroku.png)

-How to add the variables .env, first we need to delete the .env in our repository with this
+How to add the variables .env to my Heroku app but first we need to delete the .env in our repository with this
 ```sh
 git rm .env --cached
 ```